mouldimus/notes/HTML_Concepts.md

 A *node* is a point where lines meet; it is where paths intersect.
 There are two main types of nodes:

 1. A node is something connected to a network.
 If several computers are joined together, each computer is considered a node.
-Here’s what some nodes could look like:
+Here's what some nodes could look like:
 ![Nodes1](./images/html50.png)

 2. In a set of data that is organized into a hierarchical (based on rank) structure, a node is any individual element in that structure.